 Personal accident business insurance provides a financial benefit to a worker who is injured or killed at work, or their family.
 If one of your employees has an accident then a personal accident policy can provide a weekly or lump sum benefit which can help to replace lost wages, etc.

-Personal Accident insurance is not required by law but it's a benefit that many companies choose to buy anyway, considering that HSE statistics estimate that over 650,000 workers are injured in Great Britain by their work each year.
-Below we explain what is covered and who needs Personal Accident insurance.
+Personal accident insurance is not required by law but it's a benefit that many companies choose to buy anyway, considering that HSE statistics estimate that over 650,000 workers are injured in Great Britain by their work each year.
+Below we explain what is covered and who might need personal accident insurance.

 What is Covered by Personal Accident Business Insurance?

 Personal accident insurance can provide financial support for people who are permanently or temporarily disabled to an accidental injury at work—e.g., to help support them when they can't work.

 This benefit can be in the form of a weekly benefit (e.g., a weekly sum of money) in the case of a temporary disability or in the form of a lump sum payment for a permanent injury or loss of life.

 - A weekly benefit for temporary incapacitation (e.g., £250 a week)

 - A lump sum benefit for permanent injury or death (e.g., £40,000)